Installation

 Authenticating

 For each session, you will need to use your API key.
-Please go to the “Account” tab in the app and generate an API token, which lasts one hour.
+Please go to the “Account” tab in the app and generate an API token, which is temporary.

 You can copy it from there, and paste it into the dialogue box which pops up.
 At the moment, Mac users need to use Ctrl + V here (not Cmd + V).